warehouse-13/hammertime/README.md

 ginkgo version //should print out "Ginkgo Version 2.0.0"
 ```

-Test can then be run with `make test`.
+Tests can then be run with `make test`.

 All new code must be submitted with at least unit tests.
-All new or changed
+All new or changed core features
 must come with a matching or updated integration test.